What Is Collagen: Everything You Need To Know

 2. Get enough sleep: Sleep is important for overall health, and it also plays a role in collagen production.
 When we sleep, our bodies produce more human growth hormone (HGH), which helps to stimulate collagen production.
 Additionally, sleep deprivation has been shown to increase the breakdown of collagen.

-3. Exercise: Exercise is good for your health in many ways, and it also helps to increase collagen production.
+3. Exercise: Exercise is good for your health in many ways, and it also helps to increase collagen production by delivering the proper nutrition via exercise.
 When we exercise, our bodies produce more HGH, which helps to stimulate collagen synthesis.
 Additionally, exercise has been shown to reduce the breakdown of collagen.

 4. Limit sun exposure: Ultraviolet (UV) radiation from the sun can damage the skin and lead to wrinkles and other signs of aging.
 It’s important to limit sun exposure and wear sunscreen to protect the skin.
 Additionally, UV radiation has been shown to break down collagen.